-This week’s idea is Cultivating Gratitude
+This week’s counselling tool is Cultivating Gratitude

 Research within Positive Psychology has found promising results on cultivating gratitude to reduce stress levels.
 Higher levels of gratitude have also been linked to increased emotional well-being, healthier lifestyle, stronger relationships, feeling happier and higher life satisfaction.